You are here:

 Since the end of World War II, significant amounts of ammunition and chemical warfare agents have been dumped in the ocean.

-The consequences of marine pollution with pollutants are diverse and depend on the characteristics of the environmental toxins.
+The consequences of marine pollution with contaminants are diverse and depend on the characteristics of the environmental toxins.

 If nutrients are present in sufficient quantities, marine life follows its usual course.
-However, when they are excessively introduced – experts refer to it as marine eutrophication – large blooms of algae can occur.
+However, when they are excessively introduced large blooms of algae can occur.

 The ocean's pollution issue is growing exponentially.
 An increasing production and disposal of plastics contribute to the problem.